MarcusKerr/anagram/README.md

 ## Next steps:

-- Refactor 'Anagram.find' further into smaller methods with single responsibility .
+- Refactor 'Anagram.find' further into smaller methods with single responsibility.
+- I'm going to rename some of the variable names, they are starting to confuse me!